dedotdev/typink/README.md

 npx create-typink@latest
 ```

+Following the instructions, the cli will help you generate a starter & working project ready for you can start integrate your own contracts and build your own logic:

 <img width="1919" alt="new-typink-project" src="https://github.com/user-attachments/assets/b10b1366-f97b-41a7-b3e9-97ceb1bd0748" />

+#### Project folder structure
+- `contracts`: ink! contract artifacts & generated types
+  - `contracts/artifacts`: ink! contract artifacts (.wasm, .json or .contract file)
+  - `contracts/types`: Typescript bindings for each ink! contract, these can be generated through [`dedot` cli](#2-generate-typescript-bindings-types-for-your-ink-contracts-from-the-metadata)
+- `ui`: Main UI project, a React-based client

 ### Configure your project
 #### 1. Deploy your contracts and setup contract deployments